colizz/ParticleNet-CCTagCalib/README.md

 ## SF derivation

-### Setup `config.yml`
+### Setup config YML

-In `config.yml` we need to provide necessary settings for SF derivation.
-In our current setup, we specify the sample directory and the year condition to be 2018.
-The information of tagger (the variable name, type, and the working point setup) and the pT range of fit is also provided in the file.
+In `cards/` we have different YML files as the configuration in different calibration scenarios.
+Specified in YML are the routine name, the bb/cc type for calibration, the input sample info, the tagger info, the pT ranges, as well as the info for main analysis trees used as a proxy.
+Detailed instruction is given in the example cards.
+For the standard ParticleNet Xbb calibration for AK8 jets, please use `cards/config_bb_std.yml`.

+### Preprocess

+In the step of preprocessing, the input samples are read into the framework to produce new variables used for making the templates and to extract necessary reweight factors.
+Please start a Jupyter service (already installed properly in conda) and run through the notebook `preprocessing.ipynb`.
+The intermediate files will be stored in the `prep` folder.

 ### Derive the templates for fit

-We first derive the histogram templates in the ROOT-format used as the input to Higgs combine tool.
-To do that, please start a Jupyter service (already installed properly in conda) and open the notebook `ak15_sf_main_ak.ipynb`. **All details are documented in this notebook.**
+We then derive the histogram templates in the ROOT-format used as the input to Higgs combine tool.
+Two notebooks, `make_template_pd.ipynb` and `make_template_ak.ipynb`, are designed with the same goal, using `pandas` data frame and awkward-array respectively for event processing.
+Each has its advantage in time or RAM saving, so you can use either one of them to derive the templates.
+All details are documented in this notebook.

-(Note: alternatively, one can use `ak15_sf_main_pd.ipynb` which has the same goal but is implemented by pandas DataFrame.
-This notebook may consume more RAM but can runs faster.)

-After complete the first section ("make templates for fit") of the notebook, we can find our output files stored in `results/`.
+After making the templates for the main routine (see notebook), we can quickly continue to derive the SFs.
+Other routines are for validation purposes.
+The templates are stored in `results/`.

+### Two environments

+The below steps are run in two environments that we need to distinguish. **All codes under the folder `cmssw` are run in the `CMSSW_10_6_18` env with the Higgs combine tool set up.
+The other code outside `cmssw` are running in the anaconda `cctag` env.**

+Given this rule, we will not mention the environment used below but just to make sure the code is running in the correct environment.

 ### Implement the fit

- `CMMSSW_10_6_18` is required to run the Higgs combine tool.
-Please note that you can use the CMS singularity container by doing `cmssw-cc7` if the machine is not running a cc7 system.

-**In a cc7 environment**, by sourcing the following script, we can load the cms-sw environment and install the package `HiggsAnalysis` and `CombineHarvester` for the first run:
+ `CMMSSW_10_6_18` is required to run the fit using the Higgs combine tool.
+In a cc7 environment, by sourcing the following script, we can load the cms-sw environment and install the package `HiggsAnalysis` and `CombineHarvester` for the first run:

 ```shell
 cd cmssw/